ProfessionalWiki/SimpleBatchUpload/README.md

 ## Installation

-The recommended way to install this extension is by using [Composer][composer].
-Just add the following to the MediaWiki `composer.local.json` file and run `php composer.phar update mediawiki/simple-batch-upload` from the MediaWiki installation directory.
+You need use [Composer][composer] to install this extension.
+Just add the following to the MediaWiki "composer.local.json" file and run `php composer.phar update mediawiki/simple-batch-upload` from the MediaWiki installation directory.